Apps included on your Mac

 (If Pages isn’t installed on your Mac, download it from the App Store.)

-Create documents with formatted text, images, media, tables, and more.
+Create word-processing and page layout documents with formatted text, images, media, tables, and more.
 See the Pages User Guide.

 Take fun photos or record videos.
 See the Photo Booth User Guide.

 Import, view, and organize your photos and videos.
 See the Photos User Guide.